My Interest in Chinese Porcelain

 A visit to Sotheby’s in London

 It all started with a lecture that I attended some years ago.
-In my attempts to discover the history of Chinese porcelain I entered a labyrinth of dynasties and remote locations in China, having especial difficulty with the pronunciation of names that proved to be impossible to remember.
+In my attempts to discover the history of Chinese porcelain, I entered a labyrinth of dynasties and remote locations in China, having especially difficulty with the pronunciation of names that proved to be impossible to remember.
 However, despite all this confusion, the rare beauty of the objects that I was looking at in the slides stimulated my interest to deepen my knowledge of them.
 This path required patience, attention to detail, time and dedication.

 Firstly, with a map of China in hand, I immersed myself in the geography of the region and, more specifically, the location of the most important kilns of this vast country.
 Secondly, I tried to memorize the dynasties and pronounce them more correctly.
 Then I studied the respected production of each era while, simultaneously, observing the objects.
 I was looking at them in the books, through a lens, so intensely as to become completely exhausted, but still I persevered.